The Appalachian Arts and Studies in the Schools (AASIS) program is funded by a private benefactor and is designed to achieve two goals:

-The AASIS program, funded by a private benefactor, was designed to achieve two goals: the first - to encourage promising young Southwest Virginia students to pursue higher education; the second - to give these students an opportunity to learn more about the culture of the Appalachian region.
+- To give these students an opportunity to learn more about the culture of the Appalachian region.

-The 14 high school teachers participating in AASIS collaborate to prepare lessons for their classrooms on Appalachian studies.
-Each teacher also chooses 10 AASIS Scholars, high school students identified by their teachers as "college-able, but not college-bound."
+Fourteen high school teachers participate in AASIS collaborate and prepare lessons for their classrooms on Appalachian studies.
+Each teacher also chooses 10 AASIS Scholars - high school students identified by their teachers as "college-able, but not college-bound."

 Each student participating in AASIS becomes a mentor to two AASIS Scholars.
 Mentors visit their AASIS Scholars' school twice during the school year to make presentations about college life and about Appalachian studies and also act as hosts and tour guides for their AASIS Scholars during two field trips to the Radford University campus.